Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 As long as you're not targeting unreasonable bitrates (say, 50 MB per 24 minute episode), this loss of information should be barely noticeable.
+This process can be quite difficult, so there will be an [entire page](video-encoding.md) dedicated to it.

 None of the codecs mentioned here need to be installed.
 Just save the executable(s) somewhere for later.